DylanBulfin/bignum/README.md

 logic too much I'll leave it alone for now.

 ### Benchmarks
-These are the results of the benchmark tests in `benches/multi.rs`:
+These are the results of the old implementation benchmark tests in `benches/multi.rs`:

 | Test            | Average(ms) |
 |-----------------|-------------|